Popular Types of Flooring

 Tile Flooring

 Tile flooring is another timeless-looking, robust option.
-Like vinyl, it requires minimal maintenance and is simple to clean.
+Like vinyl, it requires minimal maintenance and is easy to clean.
 As such, it's perfect for areas prone to moisture like kitchens and bathrooms.
-However, it requires intensive prep work before installation and can be cool and sleek to walk on.
-Pricing depends on the material you select, with porcelain being more expensive than ceramic.
+However, it might not work well for bedrooms and living rooms since it's colder and more slippery to walk on.
+Pricing varies between styles, with porcelain carrying a higher price tag than ceramic.

 Stone Flooring

 Stone floors are among the most waterproof available.
-You can choose from a variety of bold design options, including marble, granite, travertine, and sandstone.
-Despite its unique flair, it's not easy to clean, and long-term maintenance could be a bit more expensive.
+You can choose from a variety of bold design options, including marble, travertine, granite, and sandstone.
+However, like hardwood, it can be expensive and difficult to clean.

 Linoleum Flooring